TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 </div>

 ##Overview
-###Who, what, where
+###Changing behaviours, changing lives.
-I worked for four months as a co-op student in midtown Manhattan at Noom—a health and lifestyle tech company focused on combating obesity, diabetes, hypertension, through behaviour change.
-My role as a product designer was to confer with PMs and the UX Research team to identify points of friction for our users, design and test solutions to these issues, and coordinate production with developers.
+I worked for four months as a co-op student in midtown Manhattan at Noom—a company combating obesity, diabetes, and hypertension through behaviour change.
+My role as a product designer was to identify points of friction for our users, design and test solutions to these issues, and coordinate with developers, PMs, and UX researchers.

-Meal logging is a must-have feature in Noom Coach.
-Noom Coach is an app which tracks, and gives users feedback on their eating habits to help fight chronic illness.
-Therefore it must to be quick and intuitive to log the food you’ve eaten and get insightful feedback.
+Meal logging is a must-have feature in Noom Coach—an app that tracks, and gives feedback on users' eating habits to help fight chronic illnesses.
+It must to be quick and intuitive to log the food you’ve eaten and get insightful feedback.

 In my time at Noom, I redesigned the information architecture, user flow, UI and interaction of the meal-logging task.